VUIIS/demo-singularity-matlab-fsl/README.md

 ### Copy inputs

 We copy input files to the output/working directory so we don't mess them up.
 This also is an opportunity to rename them to something consistent.
+It's very convenient to hard-code the filenames so we don't have to store and manipulate filenames in environment variables or the like.

-We generally assume the output directory starts out empty and will not be interfered with by any other processes - this is true for XNAT/DAX, but something to be aware of in other contexts.
+We generally assume the output directory starts out empty and will not be interfered with by any other processes - this is true for XNAT/DAX, but important to be aware of in other contexts.

 ### Preprocessing